By Kara Sherrer

 Starting a career at one of the four biggest accounting firms in the world — Deloitte, EY, KPMG, or PwC — will set you up for success and open many professional doors.
 Whether you plan to stay in public accounting or not, working for the Big 4 early on will help you develop your career, build your network, gain exposure to a variety of industries, and expand your geographic opportunities.
 Here are the four main reasons to start your career at the Big 4:

-1. Developing Your Career
+1. Big 4 Helps With Developing Your Career

 Starting your career at the Big 4 puts you on a solid foundation, and your momentum only builds from there.
 The firms provide many opportunities for training and professional development, and a solid starting salary is often supplemented through annual promotions.
 Working at the Big 4 also gives you a chance to hone your technical skills, especially in the accounting and financial realms, which is always helpful for a career in business.
 Plus, you’ll get management experience after your first couple years on the job, an advantage that can fast-track you past peers at other companies who don’t get to manage others so early on.

 “The world-class training, the people you’re working with and learning from…it’s so invaluable, and that’s what public accounting gives you,” said James Powell, the Managing Partner of KPMG’s Nashville office and the National Partner in Charge of Campus Recruiting and University Relations.